huggingface/diffusion-models-class/unit4/README.md

 - Complete the [TODO some sort of exercise/capstone project]

 :loudspeaker: Don't forget to join the [Discord](https://huggingface.co/join/discord), where you can discuss the material and share what you've made in the `#diffusion-models-class` channel.

-## Introduction

-By the end of Unit 3...

 ## Faster Sampling via Distillation

-Introduce the idea...
+Progressive distillation is a technique for taking an existing diffusion model and using it to train a new version of the model that requires fewer steps for inference.
+The 'student' model is initialized from the weights of the 'teacher' model.
+During training, the teacher model performs two sampling steps and the student model tries to match the resulting prediction in a single step.
+This process can be repeated mutiple times, with the previous iteration's student model becoming the teacher for the next stage.
+The end result is a model that can produce decent samples in much fewer steps (typically 4 or 8) than the original teacher model.
 The core mechanism is illustrated in this diagram from the [paper that introduced the idea](http://arxiv.org/abs/2202.00512):

 ![image](https://user-images.githubusercontent.com/6575163/211016659-7dac24a5-37e2-45f9-aba8-0c573937e7fb.png)

 The idea of using an existing model to 'teach' a new model can be extended to create guided models where the classifier-free guidance technique is used by the teacher model and the student model must learn to produce an equivalent output in a single step based on an additional input specifying the targeted guidance scale.
 This further reduces the number of model evaluations required to produce high-quality samples.
+[This video](https://www.youtube.com/watch?v=ZXuK6IRJlnk) gives an overview of the approach.

+NB: A distilled version of Stable Diffusion is due to be released fairly soon.

 Key papers:
 - [PROGRESSIVE DISTILLATION FOR FAST SAMPLING OF DIFFUSION MODELS](http://arxiv.org/abs/2202.00512)